Cipher Mining Inc. (CIFR) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for CIFR is $2.90, which is $1.03 above the current market price.
-The public float for CIFR is 40.98M, and currently, shorts hold a 17.23% of that float.
-The average trading volume for CIFR on March 14, 2023 was 1.25M shares.
+The average price point forecasted by analysts for Cipher Mining Inc. (CIFR) is $2.90, which is $0.89 above the current market price.
+The public float for CIFR is 40.98M, and currently, short sellers hold a 17.23% ratio of that float.
+The average trading volume of CIFR on March 17, 2023 was 1.45M shares.

 CIFR’s Market Performance